Datadog Plugin for the IntelliJ Platform

 - The package name

 - The profiling metric value and percentage breakdown.

 Profiling samples include stack trace and line number information.
 Use the Separate Flame Graph by button to switch between separating frames by method or line number.

-When a Profiling tab is active, Datadog Insights adds code highlights to the source code editor margin.
-The Datadog plugin displays an icon in the editor margin and highlights code based on the active Profiling data.
+When the Continuous Profiler tab is active, the plugin adds code highlights to the source code editor margin.
+For Top Methods, an icon appears in the editor margin, and line-level highlights appear in the code based on the active Profiling data.

 - Hover over the icon to see more information.

 - Click the icon to open the top list Profiling tab or open Profiling in Datadog.

 The active Profiling tab also affects the project tree view, which is annotated with the selected profile’s metrics: